Music Admissions & Scholarship Auditions

 An entrance audition is required to start the music major and minor core classes.
 These classes include music theory, aural skills, and keyboarding skills, music education courses, composition courses, and music history courses.

 Students who choose not to audition for our program have many opportunities to participate in our department.
-Students can enroll in ensembles, music GURs, MUS 101, and applied/composition lessons.
-While students can enroll in University Choirs without an audition, all other ensembles will require an audition to enroll.
-Some studios may require a studio audition or instructor permission to join an applied area or to enroll in composition lessons. .
+We offer ensembles, Music GURs, MUS 101, and applied/composition lessons.
+Our ensembles/choirs are open to all WWU students, however, some of them require an Ensemble Audition for acceptance.
+Some studios may require a studio audition or instructor permission to join an applied area or to enroll in composition lessons.

-The Entrance & Scholarship Application form acts as an application for the music program.
+The Audition Request Form acts as an application for the music program.

 This audition process does not place students into ensembles.
-All students will complete ensemble auditions each year before the start of the academic year.
 Please visit the Ensemble and Ensemble Auditions page for more details.

 Competency on the piano is not required for major or minor admission to the brass, percussion, string & guitar, voice, or woodwind area.
 Students in these programs build basic and intermediate skills on the piano through keyboarding skills courses.